 - Academics: Your lecturers will be one of the top resources for fellowship programs.
-Inquire whether they are aware of any fellowship programs that you have interest in.
+Inquire whether they are aware of any fellowship programs that you have an interest in.
 (Hint: your professors can also help you secure letters of recommendation for your fellowship.)

 - College Advisor: Your college advisor is the next stop on your journey.
 They’ve most likely guided several students through internships, fellowships, assistantships, and whatever else you can think of.
 Begin to cultivate a relationship with your academic counselor so that you can take advantage of job prospects.

 - Look for Internships: Examine internship options in your field more closely (stick with us here).
 In reality, much internship is essentially indistinguishable from fellowships, so don’t throw them out just yet.